-I’ve written to friends today in response to the helpful pushback I received in the comments on my original post.
+I’ve written to friends today in response to the helpful pushback I received in comments on my original post about not needing the GRE for PhD applications in theological studies.
 Here’s what I’ve learned, in a kind of executive summary:

 Still, there is something lazy, I think, and even perverse about leaning on a test that requires master’s students in philosophy to blow the dust off their high school math books and bone up on the finer points of basic calculus and algebra in order to get entrance into a philosophy doctoral program.
 Students should be working forward, not backward.
 (None of my philosophical colleagues disagreed with me on this point, and basically shook their heads and said, “But that’s the way it is.”)